alexgenaud/north/TypeScript/docs/COMPILE_IF_ELSE_THEN.md

 Suppose the address of `BAR` is 90.
 We push 90 on to the compilation stack `:S`.

 This `BAR` at address 90 is the first word of the else-block that the false-condition will jump to.
-It's the sixth two byte relative address, hense `12 &JMP=0` [12 86] conditionally jumps here.
+It's the sixth two byte relative address from the first (after 0), hence `10 &JMP=0` [10 86] conditionally jumps here.

 ```
     14    20    26  30 33  37   42  46   51  55 58   (mem addresses)